Sandhi IRVINE

-A student of yoga since 1993, and teacher of yoga since 2002; certified in the Iyengar tradition (until 2017), certified YA E-RYT500hr and YACEP continuing education provider for Yoga Teachers in multiple disciplines.
-Practitioner of Nada Yoga (sound) since 2014, previous Studio Director at 3ZU.YOGA (until 2020), and independent/contract teacher of yoga.
+A student of yoga since 1993, and teacher of yoga since 2002; certified in the Iyengar tradition (until 2017), certified YA E-RYT500hr and YACEP continuing education provider for Yoga Teachers.
+Practitioner of Nada Yoga (the Yoga of Sound) since 2014, previous Studio Director at 3ZU.YOGA (until 2020), and independent/contract Teacher of Yoga at moonyoga.
+CurriculumVitae

-My classes are intimate and difficult from a depth & length of study in many yoga traditions; my teaching style gently puts pressure onto the ego in compassionate challenges to awaken the divine light within.
+Alignment.
+Tensegrity.
+Peace.
+My classes are intimate and difficult from a depth & experience of studying classical yoga traditions and modern practices in tandem; my teaching style gently puts pressure onto the ego in compassionate challenge to awaken the divine light within.
+I work within universal movement principles that may be applied to all styles of yoga.

 moon

-“moon” is named from this shared connection we can find through our simple journey of life on Earth… look into the sky and you may observe her luminous presence.
+“moon” is named for this shared connection we can find through our simple journey of life on Earth from a comfortable perception of expansion… look to the sky and you may observe her luminous presence way over there!
 Waxing or waning, full or new: in all her phases she is whole.
-The sun & Earth influence what we may see of her, the tides commanded by her gravity… there is a story of her that runs through all our human culture, and remembers us she is undeniably nature as are we.
+The sun & Earth influence what we may see of her, the tides influenced by her gravity… there are stories of her that run through all our human culture, and remembers us we are undeniably nature.

 “I resonate with the beauty of the moon, and strive to honour what knowing is within me from this resonance.
-Recognizing natural cycles in ritual and in practice; only events clearly centred around moon-lore will provide any content of this, but now you know about me in this way… and may catch glimpses through me of this cosmic alignment.” -Sandhi
+Recognizing natural cycles in ritual practice and ceremony; only events clearly centred around moon-lore will provide its specific content, but now you know about me in this way… and may catch glimpses through me of this cosmic alignment.” -Sandhi

 “By the practice of samyama on the Moon, knowledge of the organization of the stars is given -III,28 Yoga Sutras of Patanjali as interpreted by Mukunda Stiles

 May we be protected.
 May we be nourished.
 May we have the strength and courage to work.
 Enlighten our study.
 Let us not grow to hate each other.
-Om peace peace peace -as found in the Yajur Veda
+Om peace peace peace –Shanti Mantra as found in the Yajur Veda

 Iyengar Yoga